 Displaced transverse slots or slits were another design that helped to protect the archer inside the castle by creating a smaller target for the attackers, these were offset slits that worked well.

-Embrasures built into the castle wall design could allow several archers to fire from the same arrow slit at the same time, this made rapid fire of arrows on the enemy attackers possible.
+Embrasures built into the castle wall design could allow several archers to fire from the same arrow slit at the same time, this made rapid-fire arrows on the enemy attackers possible.

-We hope you found this article on arrow slits, arrow loop, loopholes factual and informative, we suggest you look at our other articles in the castle parts section that will help you expand on your knowledge of castle arrow slits and give you a greater all round understanding of arrow slits and castle defenses.
+We hope you found this article on arrow slits, arrow loop, and loopholes factual and informative, we suggest you look at our other articles in the castle parts section that will help you expand on your knowledge of castle arrow slits and give you a greater all-round understanding of arrow slits and castle defenses.